About

 ABOUT ERIN KELLEY

 Erin Kelley is the founder and artistic director of Gilded Age Stage.
-Originally from Tulsa, Oklahoma, she is an enrolled member of the Cherokee Nation and Shawnee (direct descendant of Tecumseh), and has been a professional theatre artist for over 37 years.
-An actor, playwright, director, and producer, she has been based in St. Louis, Chicago, and New York City and co-founded St. Louis's Avalon Theatre Company and served as its managing artistic director for seven years.
-She has been nominated for multiple awards for her acting work, but is proudest of the Actors' Fund Encore Award which Avalon received for its philanthropic work.
+Originally from Tulsa, Oklahoma, she is an enrolled member of the Cherokee Nation and Shawnee (direct descendant of Tecumseh).
+An actor, playwright, director, and producer, she has been based in St. Louis, Chicago, and New York City.
+Her acting credits include work at FringeNYC, La MaMa, AMERINDA (American Indian Artists), Musical Theatre Works, Body Politic, the Muny, STAGES St. Louis, the St. Louis Black Repertory Company, and Avalon Theatre Company, which she co-founded, serving as its managing artistic director for seven years.
+Most recently, she played a bucket list role - Ethel Banks in "Barefoot in the Park" at Maples Rep, and directed the critically acclaimed production of "Barrymore" at St. Louis Actors' Studio.
+She has been nominated for multiple acting awards, but is proudest of the Actors' Fund Encore Award Avalon received for its philanthropic work.
 Her first solo show, "Portrait of My People," received a Kevin Kline Award nomination and has been performed at leading cultural institutions.
 Erin's career began aboard the Goldenrod Showboat in St. Louis, so it is only fitting she would make her way back to the Mississippi to become a Hannibalian in 2019.

 Land Acknowledgement